Anuj-S62/hydroponic_system/README.md

 # hydroponic_system
 ## Smart Hydroponic System

 Hydroponics is a model of the high-tech application in agriculture.
-With this model, plants grow without soil and use nutrient solutions in water.
-When the farmer applies an intelligent hydroponic system, the plants grow quickly with uniform product quality and yield from 30 to 40% higher than conventional cultivation.
+With this model, plants grow without soil and use nutrient solutions in water.In Hydroiponic System plants grow quickly with uniform product quality and yield from 30 to 40% higher than conventional cultivation.

 Smart Hydroponic System Pictures: